DeKal/react-swipe/README.md

 See [related issue](https://github.com/jed/react-swipe/issues/23).

-In order for `react-swipe` to know that it needs to be re-rendered, you should supply the `key` property to the component.
-By setting the `key` to the `length` of the images that you pass into `react-swipe`, re-rendering will take place when the `images.length` differs from the previous `render` pass:
+In order for `react-swipe` to know that it needs to be re-rendered, you should supply the `swipeKey` property to the component.
+By setting the `swipeKey` to the `length` of the images that you pass into `react-swipe`, re-rendering will take place when the `images.length` differs from the previous `render` pass:

 ```javascript
 <ReactSwipe key={images.length}>